-Although Dr. Celaire maintains an active schedule, performing, teaching and conducting, she remains dedicated to her private studio.
+Dr. Celaire can be heard on the recording of the Second Anthology of Art Songs by Black American Composers compiled and edited by Willis C. Patterson.
+Although Celaire maintains an active schedule, performing, teaching and conducting, she remains dedicated to her voice studio.
 Her students have been successful at institutions, such as, the Royal Northern College of Music in Manchester, England and several major opera apprenticeship programs across the country.
 Through constant participation in the NATS Chapter in Alaska, her studio claims the winners of the annual NATS Competition in Anchorage, Alaska.